 A GAME BECOMING A PROJECT

-Ever since 2018, Michelle and Helen discussed how a civics-based curriculum could easily become a complement to the Remembrance Bowl if the game were brought home to academic institutions in the US.
 During the summer of 2022, The Remembrance Project concept was introduced and greeted with great enthusiasm in the US with the focal point being the Remembrance Bowl game that brings everyone together after a week of civic curriculum to support it.
-Since then, High School and Club level coaches from across the country have reached out to Patton Legacy Sports to inquire about how they can host their own Remembrance Bowl during their sport season.
+Since then, High School and Club level coaches from across the country have reached out to inquire about how they can host their own Remembrance Bowl during their sport season.
 With such an incredible show of enthusiastic response on the sport side it was becoming apparent that sport, as history has shown, is a great communicator and opens the door to learning.

 The Remembrance Project is open to all sports.
 The Remembrance Cup is created for those sports outside of football that wish to honor our active duty soldiers and military veterans.